Ptosis Surgery (Droopy Eyelid Surgery)

 What is Droopy Eyelid (Ptosis) Surgery?

-Ptosis means droopy.
-Upper eye (blepharoptosis) means drooping of the upper eyelid can range from very mild to severe.
-If mild, it can be subtle and not noticed by the patient or others, or it may just be a cosmetic problem, especially if asymmetrical, with one eye worse than the other, causing uneven eyes and eyelid fold/crease.
+The droopiness of the upper eyelid can range from very mild to severe.
+If mild, it can be subtle and not noticed by the patient or others.
+Also, it may just be a cosmetic problem, especially if asymmetrical, causing uneven eyes and eyelid fold/crease.

 In the video, Dr. Taban discusses management of droopy upper eyelids